priyanshu-kmr/WebTech/README.md

 - Uses collaborative filtering based on similar user's preferred genre.
 - Get details of a specific movie from the locally stored JSON file containing the data for each movie.
 ## Database Used
 - The Database used in this project was provided by MovieLens 32M.
-The data was processed to a JSON file `movies.json`.
-(Couldn't be included due to GitHub file size limitations)
+The data was then preprocessed to a JSON file `movies.json`.